rrhansen/fuzzing-lecture/exercise/1/a/README.md

 > **TLDR**: Compile application and run AFL++
 >```bash
->clang -o target main.c
+>clang -Wno-implicit-function-declaration -o target main.c
 >afl-fuzz -n -i input_directory -o output_directory -- /path/to/application
 >```

 ## Prerequisites
-We make sure that the docker container is running if not the container can be launched by running the script `build-docker.sh` (if this does not work, try running the `.bat` instead.
+We make sure that the docker container is running if the container can not be launched by running the script `build-docker.sh` (if this does not work, try running the `.bat` instead.

 ## Compiling and Running the Application
-The source code is provided, but in order to do a correct blackbox fuzz test, we must **avoid** viewing the content.
+The source code is provided, but in order to do a correct blackbox fuzz test, we fuzz **without** having to view the content.
 > Navigating in a terminal can be difficult without former experience here is some helpful commands:
 > - `pwd` - print working directory
 > - `cd` - change directory